rangle/ngCourse2/handout/redux/using_selectors_with_components.md

-# Using Redux with Components
+# Using Selectors with Components

 We will use the
 [select pattern](https://github.com/angular-redux/ng2-redux#the-select-pattern)